 Ralph is the Director of Property for Woolworths, a qualified Civil Engineer (Be Civil Hon), winner of the University Medal (University of Technology) with extensive experience in real estate, strategy and leadership.
 Over the last decade Ralph has also been actively involved in Key Fundraising Organisations such as the Woolworths / Tour de Cure Partnership and the Wish You Were Here team that has trekked Kokoda and Base Camp Everest raising funds, awareness and hope for those with Pancreatic Cancer.
 Ralph joined the Board in August 2020.

-Marissa is the Head of Sustainable Investments at Milford Asset Management and has more than 20 years of active funds management investment experience.
-Prior to joining Milford in July 2019, Marissa spent 17 years at UBS Asset Management where she held the roles of Senior Analyst, Head of Research and Lead Portfolio Manager for the firm’s Sustainable Australian Equities Fund.
+Marissa’s investment career in active funds management spans more than 20 years, most recently as the Head of Sustainable Investment at Milford Asset Management.
+Prior to this, Marissa spent 17 years at UBS Asset Management where she held the roles of Head of Research and Lead Portfolio Manager for the firm’s Sustainable Australian Equities Fund.
 Marissa’s family became involved with the Foundation when her mother was diagnosed with stage four pancreatic cancer in 2014.
-She and her family continue to fight to improve awareness and increase funding for pancreatic cancer research.
 Marissa joined the Board in September 2020.